Bangor’s housing problems have become ‘unacceptable.’ New report tells city to tackle them.

 “Bangor’s housing market, particularly for rentals, has extensive, serious problems,” the group wrote in the interim report, which is available on the city’s website.
 “The poor condition and quality of too many properties is unattractive to potential buyers and renters and in some cases has made many units abysmal and unsafe. … These problems have been cumulative, over decades, and have created an environment that is unacceptable for a community, like Bangor, that values quality of life and livable housing in desirable neighborhoods.”

 The working group characterized its recommendations as “interim.”
-Going forward, it plans to keep studying how they can be implemented and with what resources, Tanya Emery, the city’s community and economic development director, wrote in an email.
+Going forward, officials plan to keep studying how they can be implemented and with what resources, Tanya Emery, the city’s community and economic development director, wrote in an email.

 The working group included city officials, landlords, homeowners, service providers, businesses and advocates for tenants.